MulgundOmkar/Auto-eye/README.md

 ## Run Project
-**NOTE this project runs only on Raspberry pi so directly clone to PI device and run the project on http://localhost:8000/ localhost NOTE all the components should be setup and libraries shoud be preinstalled **
+**NOTE this project runs only on Raspberry pi so directly clone to PI device and run the project on http://localhost:8000/ localhost NOTE all the components should be setup and libraries shoud be preinstalled link it to sql database **

 ## 🛠️ Setup Instructions